Tips and Advice

 A Practical Guide to Online Insurance Shopping

 Shopping for insurance has changed dramatically in recent years.
-Smaller companies have entered the marketplace (there are now over 6,000 insurance companies and 36,000 independent agencies serving consumers across the US!), new technologies have made pricing more accurate, and comparison shopping has become a regular part of the insurance buying process.
+Smaller companies have entered the marketplace (there are now nearly 6,000 insurance companies and 39,000 independent agencies serving consumers across the US!), new technologies have made pricing more accurate, and comparison shopping has become a regular part of the insurance buying process.
 Some consumers prefer to work with an insurance agent and others are content to complete the entire process on their own online.

 Read more